Student Spotlight: Ryan Hanrahan

 As a teenager, he was a Senior Adviser and Assistant Manager with Vector Marketing Corporation.
 Then he landed an internship at Northwestern Mutual Financial Network, for which he became licensed in Illinois to sell life, disability and long-term care insurance as well as other financial options for his position as a financial representative.

-"My job with Vector gave me experience like no other kid on the planet would have," he explained.
-"It is the reason why I was even able to get hired with Northwestern Mutual.
+“My job with Vector gave me experience like no other kid on the planet would have,” he explained.
+“It is the reason why I was even able to get hired with Northwestern Mutual.
 Sixty kids were interviewed and only four were hired, and I was one of them.
-All of the other kids are all seniors or older who are about to graduate and I am only 19.
+All of the other kids were all seniors or older who were about to graduate and I was only 19.

-"It fits into my goals because it is giving me the chance to have an amazing resume at a very young age, and even a possible career option."
+“It fit into my goals because it gave me the chance to have an amazing resume at a very young age, and even a possible career option.”

 Hanrahan also made a conscious decision to attend College of DuPage based upon the quality of education offered at an affordable cost.

-"I decided to come to COD to save a bunch of money by getting my gen eds out of the way even though I got into all of the schools I applied to," he said.
-"This is helping me achieve my main goal of being 100 percent debt-free while I'm in college.
+“I decided to attend COD to save a bunch of money by getting my gen eds out of the way, even though I got into all of the schools I applied to,” he said.
+“This helped me toward achieving my main goal of being 100 percent debt-free while I’m in college.

 “I’ve also lived in the area my entire life, and I’ve seen how COD has transformed itself into a great campus.
 The small class sizes gave me a chance to interact with my teachers more, and I'm not distracted by 100 other people sitting in an auditorium.
 As a business finance major, I was taking many business-oriented classes here, including financial and managerial accounting classes.
 The teachers were great, and if I took the same classes at a four-year school, they would be 10 times more expensive.”